ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 - Buying the Metcon 8 – My Top Tip

-Comfort and support – how do they feel to wear and how secure and supported do my feet feel when I’m working out.
+How do they feel to wear and how secure and supported do my feet feel when I’m working out.

-What is the construction like? – not forgetting the rope grip, does it feel more grippy than the rope grip on the Metcon 7s?
+not forgetting the rope grip, does it feel more grippy than the rope grip on the Metcon 7s?

-React foam.
 Are we getting a harder shoe with less compression, or is it going to be more towards the soft side compared to the Metcon 7?

 Let’s get down to it.